JakeSteam/blog-programming/_drafts/2023-07-24-showing-latest-posts-from-multiple-sources-on-github-profile.md

 title: Showing your latest posts (from multiple sources) on your GitHub profile
 author: Jake Lee
 layout: post
-image: /assets/images/2023/
+image: /assets/images/2023/profile-header.png
 tags:
-    - GitHub
+    - GitHub Actions
+    - Automation
 ---

-[GitHub profile READMEs](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-github-profile/customizing-your-profile/managing-your-profile-readme) are a relatively new addition, letting devs add a little description of themselves, and even display dynamic content like latest blog posts or current Spotify track.
+[GitHub profile READMEs](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-github-profile/customizing-your-profile/managing-your-profile-readme) are a relatively new addition (2020), letting devs add a little description of themselves, and even display dynamic content like latest blog posts or current Spotify track.
 Whilst [I've had a basic README](https://github.com/JakeSteam) for over a year, I recently added a combined list of recent articles from all my sites using a GitHub Action.

 Whilst there are quite a few GitHub Actions available to display an RSS feed, most of them don't support multiple sources.
 I found a few ways to solve the problem by writing my own RSS poller and parsing the data myself, but I wanted something much easier!